Getting Black and Latino Teachers To The Head of the Class

 Student Teaching Can Be a Unique Experience for Black and Latino Students

 Student teaching is arguably the most important part of any ITP program… actually putting you into a classroom where you can test your theoretical knowledge of teaching out in the real world with a classroom full of kids ready to absolutely shred you.
-But you won’t be thrown to the wolves to fend for yourself alone, you’ll have experienced teachers standing alongside to help you absorb the lessons and improve in the ways that really matter.
+But you won’t be thrown in the ring to fend for yourself alone, you’ll have experienced teachers standing by your side to help you when the going gets rough, and to make sure you really absorb the lessons to be learned from the experience.

 Most ITP programs make an effort to rotate you through different kinds of classroom environments so you are exposed to a lot of different styles of teaching, from rural to urban classrooms and with different demographics and subjects.